In this post, we will obtain the formula of the Force between two long parallel current-carrying conductors.

 substituting equation (3)

 F = (μ0I1I2L) / (2πr) …………….
 (4)

-parallel wires carrying currents in the same direction attract each other and if they carry currents in the opposite direction, repel each other.
+Hence, two parallel wires carrying currents in the same direction attract each other.

 Also read: Definition of ampere